civictechdc/the-rat-hack/README.markdown

 ```
 $ sudo docker build -t codefordc2/explore-311-data-in-r .
 ```
-Note that you will need to enter your administrator/sudo password into the command line after executing the command.
-Next, launch the server with the following command:
+3. Next, launch the server with the following command:
 ```
 $ sudo docker run -d -p 8787:8787 codefordc2/explore-311-data-in-r
 ```
-Finally, navigate to localhost:8787 in your favorite browser by pasting "localhost:8787" into the URL bar.
+4. Finally, navigate to localhost:8787 in your favorite browser by pasting "localhost:8787" into the URL bar.
 If prompted to log in to the RStudio instance, the username and password are both 'rstudio'.
 You should now see a running version of RStudio with scripts and data related to the 311 data.
 Now you can run the scripts, view figures, and edit the code in the browser as if you had RStudio running locally on your computer.

 ## Getting started with our Github project (for contributors)